 What type of information is collected from you?

 The personal information we collect might include your name, address, email address & IP web address.
-If you book the gallery or rent a studio from us, your card information is not held by us.
+If you book the gallery from us, your card information is not held by us.
 Your card information is collected by our third-party payment processors, who specialise in the secure online capture and processing of credit/debit card transactions, as explained below.

 How is your information used?